An Extraordinary Holiday Escape in Alexandria - Cosmopolitan made Authentic.

 For a heaping dose of arts and culture, pause in the Atheneaum, a columned Greek revival structure turned art gallery or the Torpedo Factory Art Center, a former munitions factory that, in the seventies, was transformed into 82 working artists' studios, six art galleries and the Alexandria Archaeology Museum.

-Along the waterfront, nibble on a quick meal from the newly opened Waterfront Market or amble along the pier and glimpse the national monuments just across the Potomac River.
+Along the waterfront, grab a bite to eat at Virtue Feed & Grain with a great view of the Potomac River or amble along the pier and glimpse the national monuments just across the river.